Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 photo of dove with babies

-In our second indoor aviary (located in the building beside the goat petting area) lives a small flock of doves – this spring the parents just successfully raised 2 little “dovelings”.
+In our second indoor aviary (located in the building beside the goat petting area) lives a small flock of doves – each spring the parents work on raising some little “dovelings”.

 Goats